(The Truth About What’s in our Children’s Toys & How to Avoid the Dangers)

 It’s not just China.
 Toys made in India and Taiwan have been cited as not always being safe.
 According to The Time of India, people should be careful of soft plastic teethers and plastic toys because they may contain chemicals dangerous to a child’s health.
 “The Delhi-based NGO Centre for Science and Environment has found that they contain dangerous phthalates – a family of chemicals that can cause serious health disorders such as asthma, skeletal defects, damage the male reproductive system and impair lungs of children besides causing allergies if exposed to beyond safe levels.
 While most developed countries regulate the presence of phthalates and some have enforced a complete ban, in India there is no regulation controlling their use.
 The study by CSE found over 45% of the samples exceeded internationally accepted safe limits for phthalates… “What is shocking is that many brands had labels like `non-toxic, safe for use,”” Chandra Bhushan, associate director at CSE, said.
 Many of the toys tested in India were made in either China or Taiwan.

 Though the American guidelines have gotten more rigorous, they still allow for chemicals to be in our children’s products.
 For example, the old regulation allowed for the lead content of children’s products to be 300 parts per million.
 They are now lower, but still allowed to be present at 100 ppm, children’s toys included (China Daily).
 Even though “there are standards in the U.S. for the amount of lead that can be used in children’s toys, in some cases products are not in compliance and children are exposed to lead.
 An example of this occurred in 2006 when a young boy in Minnesota died from acute lead poisoning after ingesting a charm that did not comply with lead standards.
 In 2010, the Consumer Product Safety Commission (CPSC), which is responsible for monitoring compliance with federal consumer safety product standards, made 24 recalls of infant and children’s products that contained more than permitted levels of lead.
 Often the recalls involved imported items, though some products were manufactured in the U.S. (Consumer Product Safety Commission [CPSC], 2010b)”(Minnesota State Health Department).
 On top of this, just recently (Nov.
 2011), the Public Interest Research Group (PIRG), revealed their findings that though it is now the law that toys contain no more than 100 ppm of lead, they found a toy on the shelves that contains 720 ppm!
 (That toy is a teething book titled Little Hands Love).
+And, as of November 26, 2013, PIRG has come out with new findings.
+What’s scary is that things aren’t changing in the toy industry.
+Loads of chemicals and hazardous heavy metals are still being detected on toys sold all over the U.S.

 Then there are the pledges and promises that go unfulfilled.
 For example, in 2008, after finding high amounts of PVC in the toys and packaging of toys sold in their stores, Toys R Us promised to reduce their use of the chemical in the toys and packaging of toys they sell and pledged to offer more PVC free toys.
 However, fall 2010 testing done by the Center for Health, Environment & Justice, shows this did not happen.
 Not only did the majority of the toys still contain PVC, but only 1 of the 69 toys was labeled as containing PVC.
 The testing did show progress in reducing lead, but not eliminating it.
 On a side note, 98% of the toys tested came from China.
 They did not test for phthalates (A Report to the National Commission of Inquiry to Toxic Toys 5, 7-9).
 Here is a link for the full details and findings of the study: Toxic Toys R Us.